Yoshihito Nishioka: 2020–21: Australian Open third round, top 50

-Nishioka reached his second ATP final in Delray Beach, where he lost to the beast Reilly Opelka in three sets.
+Nishioka reached his second ATP final in Delray Beach, where he lost to Reilly Opelka in three sets.
 As a result, he reached the top 50 at world No. 48 on 24 February 2020.

 At the 2020 US Open, Nishioka lost in the first round to former champion Andy Murray in a come-from-behind victory for the Scotsman in five sets.

-Nishioka reached the quarterfinals in Lyon, beating Ugo Humbert and 5th seed Gaël Monfils, both in 3 sets.
-He would end up losing to Stefanos Tsitsipas in straight sets.
+Nishioka reached the quarterfinals in Lyon, where he to Stefanos Tsitsipas in straight sets.